SkkiNet/.github/profile/README.md

 - **Completed**: Tool has been developed and deployed.

 ## Contact
-If you have any questions or need further assistance, please contact:
+If you have any questions or need further assistance, please contact the Organization Administrator
-- **Github Organization Owner**:
-  - **Name**: JT Thompson
-  - **Email**: jtthompson@sanmar.com
-  - **Phone**: 972-533-6735

-Remember, folks: keep this document updated and refer to it regularly.
-It’s not just here for decoration.